emefienem/HeroFinder/README.md

 # HeroFinder
-Welcome to the GitHub repository for our superhero search and random generator website!
+Welcome to the GitHub repository for our superhero HeroFinder!
 Our site allows users to search for their favorite superheroes or generate a random superhero with a unique set of powers and abilities.

 Our website is built using HTML, CSS, JavaScript and Python(Django) and we use API calls to fetch data about superheroes from various comic book publishers, including Marvel and DC.
 We also use JavaScript to dynamically generate superhero images and display detailed information about their capabilities and powers.